ZeynatGhallab/ZeynatGhallab/README.md

 ###

-<p align="left">A passionate Computer Engineering Student from Egypt with hands-on experience in web development, artificial intelligence and machine learning.</p>
+<p align="left">A passionate computer engineering student from Egypt with hands-on experience in web development, artificial intelligence and machine learning.</p>

 ###